Avdgq2577/Python_Project-Disease-Detect/README.md

 This is a full-featured Django project for **CropDetection**:
 - Crop disease detection using a pre-trained CNN model
-- Grad-CAM visualization for explainability
+- Similar disease suggestion
 - Severity estimation
-- Multi-crop support
+- Multi-crop-leaf support
 - Recommendation database and prediction history

 ## How to run locally